Get inspired

 Kimberly is a fifth-grade head teacher at Ethical Culture Fieldstone School, an independent progressive school in New York that provides its students the framework and knowledge to live an ethical life.
 She began teaching at Success Academy in Harlem, and then joined the founding team of Central Queens Academy in Queens, where she was literacy coordinator.
 Her success in the classroom and commitment to progressive education led her to become a mentor, presenter, trainer, and curriculum planner.
 Kimberly is a native speaker of Mandarin and is fluent in Spanish.
 Kimberly earned a B.S. from Cornell University in human development and a M.S. from the City College of New York.

-Megan started her teaching career with Teach for America at Achievement First Endeavor Middle School in Brooklyn.
-There, she taught guided reading in the fifth through eighth grades as well as fifth-grade literature, before moving on to eighth-grade English Language Arts.
-When her students outperformed network and state-wide peers in 2014, Achievement First named Megan a Stage 4 Distinguished Teacher.
-In 2017, she earned the network’s highest distinction, Stage 5 Master Teacher, and began coaching teachers in residence, 7th grade writing teachers, and learning specialists.
-Today she is the ELA department head and seventh-grade ELA teacher at Clinton Hill Middle School.
-Megan earned a B.A from the University of Georgia in journalism, an M.A from the University of Georgia, and an M.Ed. from Fordham University.
+Achievement First Endeavor Middle School in Brooklyn.
+There, she taught guided reading in the fifth through eighth grades as well as fifth-grade literature, then eighth-grade English Language Arts.
+Achievement First named Megan a Stage 4 Distinguished Teacher based on her students’ outstanding academic successes.
+Later she earned the network’s highest distinction, Stage 5 Master Teacher, and began coaching teachers-in-residence, writing teachers, and learning specialists.
+She then became the ELA department head and seventh-grade ELA teacher at Prospect Charter Clinton Hill Middle School.
+Currently, she is their associate director of literacy and special education.
+Megan earned a B.A from the University of Georgia in journalism, a M.A from the University of Georgia, and a M.Ed. from Fordham University.

 Mirella began her career as a math fellow at a middle school in Houston.
 She then joined KIPP, first in Houston and later in Austin, to teach middle school math.
 In 2015, she was tapped by KIPP Connect in Houston to be the founding sixth-grade math teacher, rising to course leader, instructional coach, and math department chair.
 In 2017, she became the school’s founding algebra teacher, and in 2018, the dean of math instruction.
 Currently, Mirella serves as social emotional learning director for Connect Community.
 The KIPP Foundation awarded Mirella the Harriett Ball Excellence in Teaching Award, and the Kinder Foundation their Excellence in Teaching Award.
 Mirella holds a B.S. from the University of Houston, where she graduated magna cum laude.